Your First Project

 state uninstall <packagename[version]>

 Note that the version specification is optional for both the install and uninstall commands.
-Packages with no version specified will be defaulted to the most recent version.
+Packages with no version specified will default to the most recent version.
 See the state install reference documentation for more info.

 You can search for specific packages on the Platform using the state search subcommand.
 See the state search reference documentation for usage information.